joolstorrentecalo/gitlab-foss/doc/development/experiment_guide/experiment_rollout.md

 our experiment is then considered _running_.
 If you choose to "enable" your feature flag, you should consider the experiment to be _resolved_, because everyone is assigned the candidate unless they've opted out of experimentation.

+As of GitLab 13.10, work is being done to improve this process and how we communicate about it.